dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 "Just hard-code anything you have to and keep everything in the `main()` function ", I said.

-After a few discussions, we agreed to only write code that converted kilometers to miles, and that we'll read the value from the command line.
+After a few discussions, we agreed to only write code that converted kilometers to miles, and that we'll read the values from the command line.

-Here's what they came up with:
+Here's what we came up with:

 ```python
 import sys